Athletics at the 1904 Summer Olympics – Men's marathon

-The race was run during the hottest part of the day on dusty country roads with minimal water supply; while 32 athletes representing 7 nations (USA, France, Cuba, Greece, South Africa, Great Britain, and Canada) competed, only 14 managed to complete the race, which was a bizarre affair due to poor organization and officiating.
+The race was run during the hottest part of the day on dusty country roads with minimal water supply; while 32 athletes coming from seven nations (the United States, France, Cuba, Greece, the Orange River Colony, Great Britain, and Canada) competed, only 14 managed to complete the race, which was a bizarre affair due to poor organization and officiating.
 While Frederick Lorz was greeted as the apparent winner, he was later disqualified as he had hitched a ride in a car for part of the race.
 The actual winner, Thomas Hicks, was near collapse and hallucinating by the end of the race, a side effect of being administered brandy, raw eggs, and strychnine by his trainers.
 The fourth-place finisher, Andarín Carvajal, took a nap during the race after eating spoiled apples.

 Background

 This was the third appearance of the marathon event, which is one of 12 athletics events to have been held at every Summer Olympics.
 Arthur L. Newton of the United States was the only runner from 1900 to return, while other significant American runners included the winners of the past three Boston Marathons: 1902 winner Sammy Mellor, 1903 winner John Lordon, and 1904 winner Michael Spring.

 Cuba and South Africa each made their first appearance in the event, while the United States was the only nation to have runners in each of the first three Olympic marathons.

 The marathon included the first two black Africans to compete in the Olympics: two Tswana men named Len Taunyane and Jan Mashiani, who happened to be in St. Louis as part of the South African exhibit at the 1904 World's Fair.
-Both had served as long-distance message runners during the then-recent Boer War.
-Although some accounts report that both ran barefoot, Mashiani was shod in photographs taken during the event.
+Both had served as long-distance message runners during the then-recent Second Boer War.
+Although some accounts report that both ran barefoot, Mashiani was wearing shoes in photographs taken during the event.

 Competition format

-The marathon distance had not yet been standardized; in St. Louis, the course was 24.85 miles (40 km).
-St. Louis organizers started the marathon at 3 pm, whereas most contemporary marathons start in the early morning to take advantage of cooler times of day.
+The marathon distance had not yet been standardized; in St. Louis, the course was 24 miles and 1500 yards (40 km).
+The organizers started the marathon at 3:00 pm, whereas most modern marathons start in the early morning to take advantage of cooler times of day.

-The start included five laps around the stadium track; the rest of the course was on dusty country roads, with race officials riding in vehicles ahead of and behind the runners: this created dust clouds that exacerbated the severely hot and humid conditions, with a temperature of around 90 degrees Fahrenheit (32 degrees Celsius) at start time.
-The course was not cleared of obstacles for the marathon, and the road quality was poor.
-The runners had to "constantly dodge cross-town traffic, delivery wagons, railroad trains, trolley cars and people walking their dogs."
-The course eventually ended back in the stadium.
+The start included five laps, or 12/3 miles (2.68 km), around the stadium track.
+The remainder of the course was on dusty country roads, with race officials riding in vehicles ahead of and behind the runners: this created dust clouds that exacerbated the severely hot and humid conditions, with a temperature of around 90 degrees Fahrenheit (32 degrees Celsius) at the starting time.
+The route had to be altered at the last minute after roads in the Creve Coeur area were washed out by rain.

+Also, the course was not cleared of obstacles for the marathon; the runners had to dodge cross-town traffic, delivery wagons, railroad trains, trolley cars and even people walking their dogs.